mlcommons/ck/docs/mlperf-education-workgroup.md

 ## Mailing list

-*We plan to move to a dedicated MLCommons mailing list.*
+*We plan to move to a dedicated MLCommons mailing list.
+In the meantime, please [send us an email](mailto:grigori@octoml.ai;asuresh@octoml.ai) to be added to our conf-calls or suggest another time. to be added to our communication or open a ticket [here](https://github.com/mlcommons/ck/issues).*

 ## Contacts